-If you are afraid of your fish dying while you are on holidays, I have good news for you.
+If you are afraid of your fish dying while you are on holiday, I have good news for you.
 Adult guppies will be fine for up to 2 weeks without food.
-Fry are more sensitive, but hey will also resist one week without being feed.
+Fry are more sensitive, but they will also resist one week without being feed.

 Whether you are a guppy breeder, master or beginner, or just a hobby guppy fish keeper, now you know what to feed your guppies with.